Christophe-Martini/gcd-project/codebook.md

         {LAYING,SITTING,STANDING,WALKING,WALKING_DOWNSTAIRS,WALKING_UPSTAIRS}

-The features selected for this database come from an accelerometer and gyroscope 3-axial raw signals.
+ - The other 66 features selected for this dataset contain average for each activity and each subject.
-Features values are normalized and bounded within [-1,1].

-Thus variable names in the tidydata base either contain in their name
+  The variable names for these features in the tidydata base either contain in their name

         - 'mean' to denote measurements on the mean